 November is National Hospice and Palliative Care month.
-The theme for this year is Meeting You Where You Are, because in hospice and palliative care, that is what we do: meet you where you are as you navigate serious illness and death.
+The theme for this year is meeting you where you are, because in hospice and palliative care, that is what we do: meet people where they’re at.

 November is also the month that we in America honor all veterans who served our country to protect our freedoms.
 So how do we meet our veterans where they are?
 How do we meet the unique needs of those who have experienced the horrors of war and lived while their buddies did not?

 Corporal Sam’s Story

 Corporal Sam was a soldier, husband, father, business owner, and grandfather.
 Corporal Sam served two tours in Vietnam.
 He never talked about his experiences there.